bradsaucier/oparch-directive/README.md

 The System Architecture View section needs reinforcement.
 It currently functions as a high-level foundation; in future iterations, I would add detailed diagrams and flow charts to illustrate inter-component communication under various operational scenarios.
 This would give the development team an even clearer picture of the timing, dependencies, and control paths.

 **5. Translating User Needs into Design**
+This translation is the most critical phase of design, as software that is technically perfect but fails to solve the user's core problem offers no value.

 The Gaming Room’s intent for increased market reach and platform flexibility was translated into a PWA deployment model, ensuring broad accessibility without sacrificing performance or security.
 Requirements like “unique names” became database-level constraints; “real-time play” translated to a WebSocket layer; “security” resulted in end-to-end TLS, short-lived tokens, and OWASP ASVS Level 2 alignment.
 This is no different from taking a ground commander’s intent and turning it into precise coordinates, ingress/egress plans, and weapons release parameters - failure to translate intent correctly equals mission failure.

 **6. Design Approach and Future Strategy**